arbiv/opentelemetry-demo/OBSERVABLE-AGENT.md

 ### 2.1 Configure OpenAI API Keys

 To run our AI agent, we need to configure a real LLM.
-If you don't want or can't use a real LLM, you can use the original OpenTelemetry demo with a mock LLM.
+If you don't want or can't use a OpenAI API, you can use the original OpenTelemetry demo with a mock LLM.

 **Need an OpenAI API key?** Learn how to create one in the [OpenAI API Keys documentation](https://platform.openai.com/api-keys).